-- A. Each student is assigned to a clinical education site for his/her internship experience.
+I. Each student is assigned to a clinical education site for his/her internship experience.
 This assignment is made by the appropriate clinical coordinator or program coordinator, based upon various educational considerations.
 Students may request a specific site and every effort is made to facilitate that request; however, no specific site can be guaranteed.
-This request and the reason for the desired clinical site must be made in writing on or before the date specified by the appropriate clinical coordinator or program coordinator. - B. Radiography Students: For the first three semesters, students will rotate between a primary "home" hospital and a Kaiser Permanente outpatient clinic.
-The fourth and fifth semesters will be spent in specialized rotations.
+This request and the reason for the desired clinical site must be made in writing on or before the date specified by the appropriate clinical coordinator or program coordinator.

+II.
+Radiography Students: For the first three semesters, students will rotate between a primary "home" hospital and a Kaiser Permanente outpatient clinic or other specialized rotations.
+The fourth and fifth semesters will be spent in 5-week specialized rotations at various hospital locations in the Denver Metropolitan area.